beniwonka/mensaria-madness/README.md

 so there is a appeal to catch as many as you can.

   * design more items + let the soup look toxic.

+  * possibility to play on smartphone-browser & fill screen